elcorto/findsame/README.rst

     $ for x in 100K 300K 500K 1M 5M 100G; do echo $x; findsame -l $x /path/to/dir > /tmp/same-$x; done
     $ for y in $(ls -1 /tmp/same-*); do diff -q $y /tmp/same-100G; done

+Yes this is mostly academic since you need to hash a pile of files multipe times in order to find the fastest but still correct setting.
+See the TODO file for details.

 tests
 -----
 Run ``nosetests3`` (maybe ``apt-get install python3-nose`` before (Debian)).